prathyvsh/pwl-bangalore/FAQ.md

 We strongly urge you to go through the paper once before the meetup.
 It usually leads to a better understanding of the subject and even livelier discussions.
-Every speaker is happy to see attendes with soiled paper printout filled with notes and drawings.
+Every speaker is happy to see attendees with soiled paper printout filled with notes and drawings.

-If you haven't been able to read it, we still strongly encourage you to attend the meetup.
-You will still learn a lot.
+If you haven't been able to find time to read it, we still strongly encourage you to attend the meetup as these talks are meant to provide an accessible introduction to the subject matter.
+Even if you have just skimmed the paper, you will still learn a lot.

 ## 3. How do I start reading papers?